MostafaRamzySayedAhmed/GraduationFCILMS/README.md

 * Add, delete and edit a course info.
 * Add, delete and edit the content in static pages in the system.
 * View the full dashboard of the system which includes:
-  * the total number of students in the collage.
+  * The total number of students in the collage.
-  * the total number of students registered in the system.
+  * The total number of students registered in the system.
-  * the total number of students unregistered in the system.
+  * The total number of students unregistered in the system.
-  * the total number of lecturers.
+  * The total number of lecturers.
-  * the total number of downloadable files.
+  * The total number of downloadable files.
 * Make events which will have starting and ending dates and titles like graduation and new student's reception parties.
 * Edit his/her profile info.
 * Search for
-  * a subject by it’s name.
+  * Subject by it’s name.
-  * a department by it’s name.
+  * Department by it’s name.
-  * a student by it’s name.
+  * Student by it’s name.
-  * a lecturer by it’s name.
+  * Lecturer by it’s name.
-  * a static page by it’s name.
+  * Static page by it’s name.
-  * the admin’s log-in trail history by his/her username.
+  * The admin’s log-in trail history by his/her username.
-  * the admin’s activity log by his/her username.
+  * The admin’s activity log by his/her username.

 # The Used Technologies
 * HTML